Electricity Laws and Incentives in New Jersey

 New Jersey Turnpike Authority’s Green Pass Discount Plan provides a 10% discount on off-peak New Jersey Turnpike and Garden State Parkway toll rates for drivers of EVs that have a fuel economy of 45 miles per gallon or higher and meet the California Super Ultra Low Emission Vehicle standard.
 Vehicles must register with New Jersey E-ZPass.
 For more information, including application instructions, see the E-ZPass Discount Programs website.

-Electric Vehicle (EV) and EV Charging Station Grant Program
+Electric Vehicle (EV) and EV Charger Grant Program

-The New Jersey Department of Environmental Protection (NJDEP) administers the eMobility Grant Program, which provides funding to increase electric mobility solutions including carshare, rideshare, and ride hailing services for residents in underserved areas.
-Eligible projects include EVs and EV charging stations.
+The New Jersey Department of Environmental Protection (NJDEP) administers the eMobility Grant Program, which provides funding to increase electric mobility solutions including carshare, rideshare, ride-hailing, fixed-route transit, microtransit, and e-mobility services for residents in underserved areas.
+Eligible projects include EVs and EV chargers.
+Priority will be given to projects in overburdened communities.
 For more information, including funding availability and eligibility requirements, see the NJDEP Drive Green e-Mobility website.

 The NJBPU also offers residents a $250 rebate for the purchase of an eligible Level 2 EV charger through the Charge Up Residential Charger Program.
-For more information, including eligibility requirements and funding availability, see the NJBPU EV Incentive Program and Charge Up New Jersey website.
+For more information, including eligibility requirements, income qualifications, and funding availability, see the NJBPU EV Incentive Program and Charge Up New Jersey website.

 (Reference New Jersey Statutes 48:25-1 through 48:25-8)